-Greg Woodard channels his profound connection with powerful animals into sculptures that are at once rugged and refined.
-Working closely with the foundry, he applies every patina by hand, a meticulousness that makes each addition unique in color and texture.
+Greg Woodard channels his profound connection with powerful animals into sculptures at once rugged and refined.
+Working closely with the foundry, he applies every patina by hand, a meticulous process that makes each addition unique in color and texture.
 Ever open to experimentation and innovation, he lets the material journey of his process translate into brave finished forms.
-“I try to achieve a unique gesture in every piece,” he says.

 Woodard believes each sculpture tells a story of close communion between humans and animals.
-In a different aspect related to inter-dynamics, he also explores the cultural impact of the opening of the West, as symbolized by railroad tracks.
+He also explores a different aspect related to inter-dynamics, the cultural impact of the opening of the West, symbolized by the railroad track.

-Born in 1958 in Prescott, Arizona, Woodard received his only formal training in high-school art classes.
-Thus largely self-taught, he began by carving decoys and went on to become the only artist to win both decorative and interpretive categories in international carving competitions: he is the five-time Best of Show winner at the Ward World Competition and the 1992 World Class winner.
+Born in 1958 in Prescott, Arizona, Woodard is largely self-taught; his formal training is limited to high-school art classes.
+He began by carving decoys and went on to become the only artist to win both decorative and interpretive categories in international carving competitions.
+He is the five-time Best of Show winner at the Ward World Competition and the 1992 World Class winner.
 In 2000, he captured the world category in interpretive sculpture with his rendition of a prairie falcon chasing several swallows.
-Other accolades include his inclusion in the collections of the Museum of the West and the Booth Western Art Museum and a feature article in the January/February 2018 issue of Art of the West magazine.
-Most recently, he won the Fine Art Connoisseur award for best sculpture at the 2018 Buffalo Bill Art Show and Sale.
+Other accolades include his inclusion in the collections of the Museum of the West and the Booth Western Art Museum in Cartersville, Georgia.
+He was featured in the January/February 2018 issue of Art of the West magazine.
+Most recently, he won the Fine Art Connoisseur award for best sculpture at the 2018 Buffalo Bill Art Show and Sale in Cody, Wyoming.